Hntshadow/miniprojectss/README.md

 # MINIPROJECTSS
 this is a Minproject dump Repo
-these are all the projects that i found changed/tweaked and created when i was in college
+these are all the projects that i found changed/tweaked and created when i was in college and free time

 ## PROJECTS
 - store-it